 As is most often the case in health care, preventing something from happening is much easier than fixing, correcting, treating or healing it when it’s already happened.
 The hunch back appearance is no different.
 Therefore the three posture correction exercises mentioned in this article may not actually be exercises per se.

 The number one thing a person can embrace to help them with posture if having a hump back is a concern, would be exercising awareness.
 Without awareness, bad posture is not only very likely to happen, but it is probably going to progress and increase the odds that it either creates permanent aesthetic changes and/or contributes to significant health problems.

 A person does not need to stay this way all day.
 We all do tasks from computer work to occupational tasks to hobbies and other activities every day.
 Awareness means that during those activities we ensure attention is paid to how we’re doing what we’re doing with great technique and variety.
-And if these activities, whatever they may be, cause us to deviate from ideal then we should occasionally take the time to remind the body what that neutral, symmetrical positions looks and feels like.
+And if these activities, whatever they may be, cause us to deviate from ideal then we should occasionally take the time to remind the Healthy Body what that neutral, symmetrical positions looks and feels like.

 Repeated reminders through this level of awareness are what can save people from the activities, work and other lifestyle related tasks they engage in or don’t engage in, for that matter.

 This awareness through catching ourselves and reminding our Healthy Body of certain positions creates a lifelong habit of posture preservation that has far-reaching health benefits.

 The second “exercise” to help get rid of that hump back appearance or at least slow it down and stop it is what I call a “wall check”.

 The wall check is simply done against any flat surface that you can stand against with your back.
 You’ll place your heels, your bottom (glutes), your shoulder blades and your head against a wall.
 When putting the head against the wall, it is imperative that the eyes stay looking forward and not looking up by tilting the head back or looking down by tucking the chin in.